-(1) Total Coliform.
-"Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in the water treatment or distribution.
-When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments."

-(2) E. coli.
-"E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
-Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children, the elderly, and people with severely compromised immune systems."

-(3) Total organic carbon.
+- (1) Total Coliform.
+"Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
+Coliforms were found in more samples than allowed and this was a warning of potential problems." - (2) Fecal coliform/E.coli.
+"Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
+Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
+They may pose a special health risk for infants, young children, and people with severely compromised immune systems." - (3) Total organic carbon.
 "Total organic carbon (TOC) has no health effects.
 However, total organic carbon provides a medium for the formation of disinfection by-products.
 These by-products include trihalomethanes (THMs) and haloacetic acids (HAAs5).
-Drinking water containing these by-products in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer."
+Drinking water containing these by-products in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer." - (4) Turbidity.

-(4) Turbidity.
 "Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches."

-(5) Fecal Indicators under the Ground Water Rule (E. coli, enterococci, or coliphage).
-"Fecal indicators are microbes whose presence indicates that the water may be contaminated with human or animal wastes.
-Microbes in these wastes can cause short-term health effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a special health risk for infants, young children, some of the elderly, and people with severely compromised immune systems."